JoshJack44/PURA/README.md

 ## How to Run

 1. Open MATLAB and set the working directory to this folder.
-2. Run the main experiment script:
+2. Run the main experiment script.